PeterWeinberger/BUGREPORT/README.md

 Here you can:

-Report issues (bugs) you may encounter within the games made by Peter Weinberger
+Report issues (bugs) you may encounter within the services provided by Peter Weinberger

 All issues will be dealt with as soon as time and resources permit it.